Rychhhh/Ryhann/README.md

 # Hello👋

-😄 My name is Rayhan Rizki Putra
+😄 My name is Rayhan

 ⚡ Interest in Data Scientist and Web Developer